Sam Stone (John Prine)

 "Echo Beach" (Martha & the Muffins) Actually, this song is darn near perfect as well.
 Darn near.

-"The Night They Drove Old Dixie Down" (The Band) Great, great song, but a bit murky.
+"The Night They Drove Old Dixie Down" (The Band) Great, great song, but a bit murky, and the Band's own recording of it is not as perfect as the song.
 As is "This Wheel's on Fire" and "Tears of Rage".
 I do actually like the cover version of "Dixie" by Joan Baez, featuring crack Nashville session musicians.
 It's from an album that appeared to be an effort by Baez to reach out to the alienated silent majority of Americans who seemed to despise her.

 "Satisfaction" (Rolling Stones) Okay.
 So this one is perfect too.
 Six perfect songs.
 But it has to share with "Light My Fire" (Doors).